HomeGlossary › Sandalore™

 The Full Story

 Sandalore (CAS 65113-99-7, chemical name 5-(2,4-dimethylcyclohex-3-enyl)-2-methylpentan-2-ol) is a synthetic sandalwood odorant.
-It reproduces the creamy, milky, soft-woody facet of natural Santalum album sandalwood oil -- specifically the alpha-santalol character -- without the cost, scarcity, or sustainability concerns of natural Mysore sandalwood.
+It reproduces the creamy, milky, soft-woody quality of natural Santalum album sandalwood oil -- specifically the alph a-santalol character -- without the cost, scarcity, or sustainability concerns of natural Mysore sandalwood.

 Functionally, Sandalore is a base-note material with excellent tenacity and skin-affinity.
 It provides the soft, enveloping warmth that sandalwood is prized for in mass-market and prestige compositions alike.
-It is a commercially successful sandalwood replacers in modern perfumery.
+It is a commercially successful sandalwood replacers in contemporary use.

 Did You Know?